dovetail-genomics/chicago/README.md

 **CHiCAGO: Capture HiC Analysis of Genomic Organisation**

 CHiCAGO is a set of tools for Capture HiC data analysis.
-A preprint describing the statistical algorithm behind Chicago interaction calling will be available in the next few weeks.

 This repository contains the following files: